Welcome to MIQA Be Prepared

 Earthquakes and snowstorms and wind, oh my!
 Are YOU prepared to care for yourself, your family, and your community following an emergency or disaster?

 The City of Seattle does not stockpile emergency rations and emergency water; the City does not have the capacity or space to maintain emergency rations.
 That’s why each person, business, school, etc., is encouraged to maintain his or her own stock.
 In the event that personal supplies either have not been maintained or have been lost, the community will need to rely on each other and businesses in the area to possibly help with supplies.
-As soon as the EOC (Emergency Operations Center) activates after a disaster, The Magnolia-Interbay-Queen Anne EMergency Preparedness Committee (MIQA EPC) will coordinate immediately with County, State and Federal operations so emergency supplies, materials and resources can be located and distributed as quickly as possible.
+As soon as the EOC (Emergency Operations Center) activates after a disaster, The Magnolia-Interbay-Queen Anne Emergency Preparedness Committee (MIQA) will coordinate immediately with County, State and Federal operations so emergency supplies, materials and resources can be located and distributed as quickly as possible.
 In a large regional disaster, these resources mostly likely will come from outside the area, which will likely take a number of days.

-The Magnolia-Interbay-Queen Anne Emergency Preparedness Committee (MIQA EPC) is here to help!
+The Magnolia-Interbay-Queen Anne Emergency Preparedness Committee (MIQA) is here to help!
 We want you--our family, friends, neighbors, and local business owners--to better prepare to respond to a disaster, on personal, neighborhood-wide, and community-wide levels.
 All of us will need to be self-sufficient, given our particular vulnerabilities and the fact that City services will not be available following a major event.

 Inform you of the MIQA Disaster Response Plan and answer the following questions: